The Storm (1922 film)

 The Storm is a 1922 American silent northwoods melodrama film directed by Reginald Barker and starring Virginia Valli, Matt Moore, and House Peters.
 It was produced and distributed by Universal Pictures.

 Plot

 As described in a film magazine review, two men and a woman are snowed in together in a cabin in the Northwoods.
 One is a city man away for his health, the other a trapper.
 The young woman is the daughter of a French Canadian whose father had been killed by the North-West Mounted Police.
 Through the winter a silent bitter struggle develops between the men for the hand of the young woman which ends in the treachery of the city man being exposed and the trapper winning the affections of the young woman after a thrilling forest fire.

 Preservation

-Prints of The Storm are held at EYE Institut Filmmuseum and UCLA Film and Television Archive.
+Prints of The Storm are held at EYE Institut Filmmuseum and UCLA Film & Television Archive.